josephernest/0Doc/README.md

 Why another static documentation generator ?
 ----

-I discovered the great [Slate](https://github.com/lord/slate) project, but it requires to install `Ruby`, `bundler`, and it's just another layer on top of [middleman](https://middlemanapp.com/) static website generator.
+I discovered the great [Slate](https://github.com/lord/slate) project, but it requires to install `Ruby`, `bundler`, and it's just another layer on top of [middleman](https://middlemanapp.com/) static website generator, which does most of the work.
 As I'm not a user of all these tools, I didn't find it confortable for me.

+Moreover I don't like having to run a command to re-render HTML files each time you modify the documentation (that's often the case with static websites generators).

-That's why I decided to write this single-HTML-file solution that doesn't require any server (client side only).
+That's why I decided to write this simple-HTML-file solution that doesn't require any server (client side only), and renders the output on the fly when you open `index.html`.

+In short, this means that you just have to edit your `index.html`, and not worry about anything else.

 About
 ----